mongodb/specifications/source/transactions/transactions.md

     be unpinned before performing server selection for the first operation of the new transaction.
 5. A non-transactional operation is performed using the ClientSession.
 The session MUST be unpinned before performing server selection for the operation.
+6. The ClientSession is ended either explicitly via [endSession](../sessions/driver-sessions.md#endSession) method, or implicitly when supported by the driver.

 Note that committing a transaction on a pinned ClientSession MUST NOT unpin the session as `commitTransaction` may be called multiple times.